HHS/TANF-app/docs/Technical-Documentation/tech-memos/parsing-refactor/parsing-refactor.md

 ## Method/Design

 ### Revisiting SchemaManager
-In the early days of the parsing engine, the implementation of the `SchemaManager` class was introduced to help keep the "parse and validate" interface of a `record` in a file consistent.
+In the early days of the parsing engine, the implementation of the `SchemaManager` class was introduced to help keep the "parse and validate" method consistent across all `RowSchema`s.
 The extra abstraction was introduced because certain record types in TANF/SSP/Tribal datafiles required more than one `RowSchema` to parse and validate them, e.g T3 records.
-The `SchemaManager` is a thin wrapper around one or more `RowSchema`s which calls each of those schema's `parse_and_validate` method on the record.
+The `SchemaManager` is a thin wrapper around one or more `RowSchema`s which calls each of those schema's `parse_and_validate` method on the raw row.
 This general parsing functionality is still desirable, however, the way in which the parsing engine constructs and makes use of the `SchemaManager` is wasteful at best.
 For each record in a datafile, the parsing engine gets a pre constructed instance of a `SchemaManager` via `get_schema_manager`.
-Because this manager object is already initialized it has to be back-populated with other information about the file, line, and record type so that it can successfully parse the line into a record.
+Because this manager object is already initialized it has to be back-populated with other information about the file, raw row, and record type so that it can successfully parse the raw row into a record.

 To unify the interface of the `SchemaManager` and make it more capable it should be updated to support a larger context with respect to the file it is helping to parse.
-Because we know the program type and section of any datafile before parsing begins, the `SchemaManager` can be initialized once at the beginning of parsing and should contain a reference to all possible schemas associated to the datafile and not just the schema(s) associated to an individual line/record in a datafile.
+Because we know the program type and section of any datafile before parsing begins, the `SchemaManager` can be initialized once at the beginning of parsing and should contain a reference to all possible schemas associated to the datafile and not just the schema(s) associated to an individual record.
 The code below provides a general template for the updated `SchemaManager` based on the recommended changes in the following sections which will leverage this class.

 ```python
 class SchemaManager: